dustinmichels/paradellEditor/README.md

 This editor app helps you keep track of which words you have already used, aiding in the writing process.

 > Try it out: https://dustinmichels.github.io/paradellEditor/

+## Dependencies

+Uses [lz-string](https://pieroxy.net/blog/pages/lz-string/index.html) to compress poems into URI component that can be shared in URL.